Jjunction: Plot

 Kannan is a carefree college student and always hangs out with his group of friends.
 They spent much of their time smoking cigarettes, drinking alcohol, eve teasing the college girls, making fun of the teachers and loitering around the campus after school.
 Kannan is also a hardcore fan of cinema actress Meera.
 Vinay, the senior student, is a womaniser who spoiled the lives of many girls and ragged Kannan for no particular reason.
 After initial clashes between Kannan and his classmate Jennifer, they eventually fall in love with each other.
 Meera is a philanthropist who helps the poor and orphan children.
 One day, Jennifer won a contest to meet Meera but she gives the opportunity to her lover Kannan.
 Kannan then spends one day with his favourite actress Meera, Meera is therefore attracted by his friendly approach and humorous speech, thus she befriends him.
 Kannan realizes that she is a genuine and a very humble person.
 The young Kannan was motivated by his friends to sleep with Meera.
 Kannan then openly asks her to have sex with him, Meera takes him in her bedroom and asks him to choose between sex and friendship.
 Kannan chooses friendship and apologizes to her.

 One day, the suicide of the college student Bhama (R. Aishwarya) over love-failure distressed the whole college, the culprit of her death is none other than Vinay.
 Thereafter, Meera falls in love with Kannan and reveals it to Jennifer.
 When she was a child, the orphan and homeless Meera begged for food, she had to work hard to become a successful actress.
 Her only consolation was helping the children of the orphanage who call her "sister", but now she finds a soul mate.
 Jennifer changes her mind after the talk, she decides to sacrifice her love, thus Jennifer starts hanging out with Kannan's arch-enemy Vinay.
 Kannan, who is deeply in love with Jennifer, does not understand what is going on.
 Afterwards, Meera learns of Jennifer and Kannan's love and unites them.
 Vinay then decides to become a good person whereas Meera pursues her acting career.

+Production

+The film marked the directorial debut of K. S. Ramanathan, who previously worked as assistant to directors K. S. Ravikumar, R. K. Selvamani and N. Maharajan.